What Is True Affordability?

 Over the past decade, lenders and the media had many of us believe that affordability simply means qualifying to make a purchase in cash or through a loan.

-Of course, this ended up with some pretty dire consequences, most saliently being the alarming number of Malaysian households that are now in the red.
+Of course, this ended up with some pretty dire consequences.
+The most alarming is the number of Malaysian households that are now in the red.

 Eligibility versus affordability

-The problem begins when we confuse eligibility with affordability, whether you are considering taking out a home loan or testing your credit card’s limit at the Apple store.
+The problem begins when we confuse eligibility with affordability.
+This happens when you are considering taking out a home loan or testing your credit card’s limit at the Apple store.

 What this really means is while the fresh graduate may be eligible for a home loan, he may not be able to actually “afford” it.
 Besides his home loan repayment, he will also need to factor in other aspects such as property assessment tax (cukai pintu), quit rent, strata title, maintenance and utility bills into his budget.